Raj Ghugare

 paper, code

-This paper explores the link between trajectory stitching and combinatorial generalization, demonstrating significant progress in decision-making algorithms using simpler techniques.
+This paper explores the link between trajectory stitching and compositional generalization.
+Although stitching is mostly associated with dynamic programming, we show that significant progress (up to 10x) can be made using much simpler techniques.

 AI generated molecule